-1. 6 weeks prior to written exam dates, all grad students will receive an email from the Graduate Program Coordinator asking for those planning to take exams to identify themselves.
-Students will have 1 week to respond.

-2. 5 weeks prior to written exam dates, the graduate program coordinator will complete a course checklist for those students taking their exam.

-3. By 4 weeks prior to written exam date, the Director of Graduate Studies assigns outside of area committee members for all students taking the exam and notifies student who that person is.
-At that time, the student schedules the oral examination with the full candidacy committee, including the outside of area member.

-4. No less than 2 weeks prior to the written exam, student completes departmental application (requires the date and time and location for the oral exam and signatures from all committee members) and submits to Director of Graduate Studies for signature.
-Once the student collects all signatures, the form should be filed with the Graduate Program Coordinator.

-5. 2-3 weeks prior to the written exam date, student completes notification of candidacy through https://gradforms.osu.edu (must be submitted AND approved by Director of Graduate Studies and adviser no later than 2 weeks before the oral exam).
-NOTE: the Graduate School will not allow the candidacy exam to proceed unless ALL approvals are in 2 weeks prior to the ORAL exam.

-6. After submitting the notification of candidacy exam form via gradforms, student monitors their form on gradforms until it is approved at the department level by the director of graduate studies and by their adviser.
+- 1. About 6 weeks prior to written exam dates, all grad students will receive an email from the Graduate Program Coordinator asking for those planning to take exams to identify themselves via a Qualtrics sign up.
+Students will have 1 week to respond. - 2.
+5 weeks prior to written exam dates, the graduate program coordinator will complete a course checklist for those students taking their exam. - 3.
+By 4 weeks prior to written exam date, the Director of Graduate Studies assigns outside of area committee members for all students taking the exam and notifies student who that person is.
+At that time, the student schedules the oral examination with the full candidacy committee, including the outside of area member. - 4.
+No less than 2 weeks prior to the written exam, student completes departmental application (requires the date and time and location for the oral exam and signatures from all committee members) via DocuSign. - 5.
+2-3 weeks prior to the written exam date, student completes notification of candidacy through https://gradforms.osu.edu (must be submitted AND approved by Director of Graduate Studies and adviser no later than 2 weeks before the oral exam).
+NOTE: the Graduate School will not allow the candidacy exam to proceed unless ALL approvals are in 2 weeks prior to the ORAL exam thus you should initiate the form well in advance. - 6.
+After submitting the notification of candidacy exam form via gradforms, student monitors their form on gradforms until it is approved at the department level by the director of graduate studies and by their adviser.
 If student sees that the form has not been approved, please notify the graduate program coordinator.